-Once the black box idea had been cast, our architect was able to work more rapidly on the plans for council development approval.
+Sam our architect was able to work more rapidly on the plans for council development approval once this modular idea had come to life.
 It feels like a huge triumph just to get drawings done, and yet we are miles away from turning soil.

 And even with careful consideration of tree issues, our Development Consent approval still took about 6 weeks longer than expected, due to extra stormwater plans being requested by council.
 And tree protection measures being proposed by council.
 Sigh.
 New South Wales is well-known for its nanny-state approach so it feels like a lot of red tape and a few extra thousand dollars protecting trees we would never harm anyway.